dthiagarajan/simclr_pytorch/README.md

 Implements the SimCLR formulation for any `torchvision` model in PyTorch Lightning.
 Heavily inspired from [another SimCLR implementation on Github](https://github.com/Spijkervet/SimCLR/).

-Notes:
-* Currently only allows ResNet models
+Allowed datasets:
-* Currently only trains on CIFAR10
+* CIFAR10
+* CIFAR100
+* STL10
+* SVHN

+Allowed models:
+* ResNet 18
+* ResNet 34
+* ResNet 50
+* ResNet 101
+* ResNet 152

+Capable of:
+* Mixup training (on the data or on the input to any layer, including the projection head)

-* Will be updated to include
+Will be updated to include
-    * Training on any torchvision dataset
-    * Including mixup training, manifold mixup training
-    * Tensorboard dev logs of full training runs
+* Tensorboard dev logs of full training runs (code has only been tested using `fast_dev_run`.)
 * Exploring more of what PyTorch Lightning offers for a later blog post